tarantool/tarantool/doc/sphinx/book/box/box_space.rst

             - 1
             ...

-    Note re storage engine: phia does not support :codenormal:`count(...)`.
+    Note re storage engine: vinyl does not support :codenormal:`count(...)`.
     One possible workaround is to say :codenormal:`#select(...)`.